Fellow-Consulting-AG/docapp-docs/docs/de/docbits/fileshare/watchdog-macOS.md

 ---
 title: "Watchdog for macOS"
-description: In this documentation you will find how to configure Watchdog for macOS for easy Fileshare Import of your local documents to Docbits (Doc²).
+description: In this documentation you will find how to configure Watchdog for macOS for easy Fileshare Import of your local documents to DocBits (Doc²).
 date: "2021-11-22"
 tags:
-  - Docbits (Doc²)
+  - DocBits (Doc²)
   - Fileshare Import
   - Watchdog
   - macOS